ctmm-initiative/ctmmweb/inst/app/help/10_work_report.md

 ### Record Actions
 - Every meaningful actions by user can be recorded and compiled into a html work report in `Work Report` page.
 All plots and most tables are also saved.
 The option can be turned off to improve performance.

+### Disable Parallel Mode
+- Parallel mode can be tricky.
+Turning it off can help to verify if problems in app are related to parallel mode.
+You will also see model fitting progress messages in console, which is not visible in parallel mode because they are in cluster/forked process instead of current R process.

 ### Report
 - If app is running locally, `Preview Report` will compile current recordings into a html report, and open it in a new browser window.
 - If app is running in hosted server, report cannot be opened automatically because of security limits.
 It has to be downloaded with `Download Report` then you can open it.